DrumilHV/DSA-CP/GRAPHS.md

 3. Use Matrix when Nodes < edges (dense graph).
 4. which ever smaller use that.
 5. Time to calculate all edges matrix O(M\*N), list O(N);
+6. BFS:
+    - node where you start doing bfs -> source node.